 - The candidate is not in another active UCF search(please note that the only exception to this rule is the situation where a department interviews multiple underrepresented candidates, hires one underrepresented candidate, and the second candidate in the same search pool is also underrepresented; in that situation, the second underrepresented candidate may be considered in the Inclusive Excellence program)

-Once the TOP Inclusive Excellence form is completed in its entirety, the completed TOP form and requisite materials are submitted to Faculty Excellence.
+Once the TOP Inclusive Excellence form is completed in its entirety, the completed TOP form and required materials are submitted to Faculty Excellence.

 Applications for Inclusive Excellence TOP hires are evaluated on a rolling basis by the Vice Provost for Faculty Excellence, the Interim Assistant Vice Provost for Faculty Excellence, at least one Pegasus Professor, and the Office of Institutional Equity.

 Inclusive Excellence Allocation and Funding